We have detailed most of our frequently asked questions here to try to answer some of the queries that we received on a regular basis.

 Can I extend the time I take to complete a part-time award?

-For information about the amount of time you can spend completing a part-time award please see page 14 of the Academic Award Regulations (PDF, file size: 464.02KB) .
+For information about the amount of time you can spend completing a part-time award please see the Academic Regulations Taught, Regulation 2: Registration on Courses, at the following link:

 Can I get any extra help with my studies?